BJConway/thm_writeups/challenges/agent-sudo.md

 ## 4: Steganography, data extraction 1 : binwalk, john

 There is some trial and error here analysing the recovered files in various steg tools - for this guide, we'll stick to the happy path.
-Running binwalk on `cutie.png` reveals an embdedded zip archive :
+Running binwalk on `cutie.png` reveals an embedded zip archive :

 ```console
 ┌──(kali㉿kali)-[~/Documents/tthm/agent-sudo]